pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPACluster.md

 ---
-title: Deploy a PingAccess Cluster Locally Without a Server Profile
+title: Deploy a PingAccess Cluster with PingIdentity Helm Charts Without a Server Profile
 ---
-# Deploy a PingAccess Cluster Locally Without a Server Profile
+# Deploy a PingAccess Cluster with PingIdentity Helm Charts Without a Server Profile

 !!! warning "Demo Use Only"
     The instructions in this document are for testing and learning and are not intended for use in production.

 ## Purpose
-Create and deploy a default PingAccess Cluster, without having to create a custom server profile.
+Create and deploy a PingAccess Cluster using PingIdentity Helm Charts, without having to create a custom server profile.
 This process will allow you to quickly bring up the PingAccess UI and conduct any tests you need.

 ## Prerequisites

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
+* Access to a Kubernetes cluster

 ## Steps
 1. Confirm that your kuberenetes context and namespace are set correctly